jhein1892/3D_pose_modeling/README.md

 ## Current Step
 - We have the annotated video with Pose-Recognition processed and stored in the frames.
 - Need to look into Motion Analysis

+# Important
+- When we are going to compare videos, we are going to use Dynamic Time Warping.
+I'll need to look into how this works in regards to different camera angles, but it seems like it might be a good fit.